Amazon A+ Content Templates and Best Practices: What modules are there?

 In the example, you can see 2 Premium A+ banners that have been placed one below the other in the A+ Manager.
 There is no transition between the banners on either desktop or mobile display.
 In the classic modules, both banners would be separated by a white gap.

-Sellers should therefore think more strategically about the placement and distribution of their content across the image gallery and the A+ area, and only consider A+ Premium when a clear added value in marketing is foreseeable that justifies the higher acquisition costs.
+Merchants should therefore think more strategically about the placement and distribution of their content across the image gallery and the A+ area, and only consider A+ Premium when a clear added value in marketing is foreseeable that justifies the higher acquisition costs.

-Accordingly, the creation of content works in a modular system.
+Accordingly, the creation of the content works in a modular system.
 Various pre-made modules can be combined freely and filled with content.
 The following building blocks are available.

 Company Logo

-Image Heading with Text
+Image Title with Text

 Standard Image and Overlay with Light Text